krish0410/AICTE-chatbot/README.md

 ## Installation

-Python and Rasa need to be installed
+Python and Rasa needs to be installed

 ```bash
 sudo apt-get install python3.6